 - Reduces the financial burden due to the losses

-- Gives peace of mind, either your own or someone else
+- Gives peace of mind--either your own or someone else’s

-- Valid driver’s license and valid vehicle registration
+- A valid driver’s license and valid vehicle registration

-- Name of the registered owner appearing in the Certificate of Registration (COR).
-In the absence of COR, the name of the buyer in the deed of sale
+- Certificate of Registration (COR) with the name of the registered owner.
+In case the COR is not available, the name of the buyer in the deed of sale should be presented.

 - Address of the owner

 - Body type (e.g., Fortuner 4x2, Hi-Ace Super Grandia 2.5 DSL)